 Amazon price updated: September 16, 2024 8:32 pm

-See also How many calories a day for pregnant woman
+See also How many calories are in one buffalo wing

 It is important to note that while body weight does play a role in caloric expenditure, it is just one aspect of the overall energy requirements during childbirth.
 Other factors, such as the intensity and duration of labor, maternal age, fitness level, and individual metabolism, also contribute to the amount of calories burned.
 Therefore, it is essential to consider these factors holistically when examining the caloric expenditure during childbirth.